-The Working Group has reached consensus on an initial, draft set of data elements, which can be downloaded as an excel document.
-The Working Group is publishing this draft data element set to facilitate feedback from patients with CKD, their family members, and the clinicians who care for them.
+Based on feedback from people with CKD, clinicians, informaticists, EHR vendors and standard developing organizations, among others, the Working Group is revising its initial, draft set of data elements.
+The initial draft set can be downloaded as an excel document, and the revised data set will be available in soon.
+The Working Group published this data element set to facilitate feedback from patients with CKD, their family members, the clinicians who care for them, informaticists, developers, and other interested parties.
 Future steps include plans to validate the data set in a variety of settings.
 The Working Group recommends against implementing the draft care plan elements as they have yet to be validated and are not finalized.
-If you are interested in receiving the final data set, please contact Kaltun Ali at email@example.com.
+If you are interested in receiving the final data set, please contact Jenna Norton at firstname.lastname@example.org.

 Providing feedback on the data set